centerNet is proud to sponsor:

 Day(s) of DH

-A Day in the Life of the Digital Humanities is an event where digital humanists from around the world document what they do.
-Day of DH has also been adopted by specific language communities that extend beyond national borders.
-For example, a Spanish language day has been held and potentially a Francophone day.
+A Day in the Life of the Digital Humanities is an annual, day long event where digital humanists from around the world tweet and blog to document what they do.

 along with a wide range of activities, benefiting Digital Humanities centers around the world